Cellulitis is an infection of the deeper layers of skin and the underlying tissue. It can be serious if not treated promptly.

 Many hospitals can then arrange for this treatment to continue at home or in an outpatient clinic.
-Treatment is usually for seven days.
+Treatment is usually for five days.

 If the infection responds to treatment quickly, it may be possible to complete the course with antibiotic tablets instead of having injections or a drip.